 When we returned home after our trip to visit Santa (YES, the REAL Santa!) in Lapland the week before Christmas, the kids were gutted to see a big split in the trampoline mat.

-Even two weeks without a trampoline was TOO LONG in this house.
+But even two weeks without a trampoline was TOO LONG in this house.

-Now, we have a VULY Ultra trampoline, thanks to Vuly Australia, and we’re suitably impressed at the quality, style & features.
+Now, we have a VULY Ultra trampoline, thanks to VULY Australia, and we’re suitably impressed at the quality, style & features.

 VULY ULTRA Trampoline Review of Set Up